 - Time Needed: 2 hours

 This hike boasts excellent views of Lake Hawea and the surrounding mountains.
-To get on the Sawyer Burn Track you must first walk the Kidds Bush Nature Walk which starts from the parking lot to the right of ‘The Neck’.
+To get on the Sawyer Burn Track, you must first walk the Kidds Bush Nature Walk, which starts from the parking lot to the right of ‘The Neck’.
 To get to this car park, turn off the SH6 onto Meads Road after Hawea township, the car park is 6 km (3.7 miles) along this road.
 It’s just over a 30-minute drive from Wanaka.

 The basic Sawyer Burn Hut has only 2 bunks (no mattresses) and is first-come-first-served.
 It is free to stay here.
-Since the trail is so short, you don’t have to stay the night in the hut and instead tackle this as a day hike from Wanaka.
+Since the trail is so short, you don’t have to stay the night in the hut and can instead tackle this as a day hike from Wanaka.

 10. Liverpool Track